YidiWang2002/Bayesian_Movie/README.md

 - **Likelihood:**
   The target variable (y_obs) is modeled as a normal distribution with a mean (mu) and a standard deviation (sigma).

-B. **Sampling**
+2. **Sampling**
 The model was fit using **MCMC sampling** with **pm.sample()**.
     The sampling configuration:
         - 2000 total draws
         - 1000 tuning steps
         - 4 chains using 4 core[model_summary.csv](https://github.com/user-attachments/files/19220118/model_summary.csv)

-C. **Result**
+3. **Result**

 ![output](https://github.com/user-attachments/assets/e1c2e77f-aa28-4daa-ba2d-666dbf1da7bd)
 [Uploading model_summary.csv…]()

-**Production Budget** (with a mean of 0.814) suggests that it has a strong positive effect on the **target variable**.
+- **Production Budget** (with a mean of 0.814) suggests that it has a strong positive effect on the **target variable**.
-The model suggests that the predictor variables have a statistically significant impact on the target variable, with most coefficients being positive.
+- The model suggests that the predictor variables have a statistically significant impact on the target variable, with most coefficients being positive.
 The model fits the data well, as indicated by the stable sigma and the good convergence diagnostics (R-hat values near 1).

 ## Hidden Markov Model